Gills Creek Greenway A Update 06/07/2018

 By getting folks out enjoying the creek, we hope to increase appreciation for the creek and generate interest that will help us achieve our other goals.

-On the north end, trails will intersect the Capital City Passage of the Palmetto Trail
+On the north end, trail will nearly reach the Capital City Passage of the Palmetto Trail

 In between there are numerous opportunities for walking, jogging, cycling and paddling trails, nature observation, fishing, and other outdoor activities.